-Middlesex Hospital uses Google Analytics Demographics and Interest Reporting to collect anonymous data about our website visitors in order to improve our marketing.
+Middlesex Hospital uses Google Analytics Demographics and Interest Reporting, and HotJar to collect anonymous data about our website visitors and how they interact with the website in order to improve our marketing and user experience.
 You can opt-out of Google Analytics for Display Advertising and customize Google Display Network ads using the Ads Settings.

 USE OF IP ADDRESSES